 How long has it been since you dusted off your résumé?
 Or updated your LinkedIn profile?
 Take this time to reflect on your professional achievements.
 Instead of a bullet point list of duties and responsibilities relating to each position, quantify your accomplishments.
 Employers want to see workers who can achieve solid results.
 Consider hiring a career coach or resume writer to support you and help you move your career forward.
 Resources like these are unbiased and can help you avoid some of the biggest job search mistakes.

 Continue your job search

 Even though some companies are freezing new positions and laying off workers, others are hiring like crazy.
-Look at Amazon—they are bringing on 100,000 workers to meet the surge in demand as more people turn to online shopping.
+Look at Amazon—they are bringing on thousands of workers to meet the surge in demand as more people turn to online shopping.
 Other companies seeking new employees include online learning companies, grocery stores, and remote meeting and communication companies like Zoom and Slack.
 Delivery food services like Postmates, Grubhub, Uber Eats, and DoorDash are also seeing higher demand for their services.
 “This crisis is really a breakout moment for gig companies and for delivery companies in particular,” says Julia Pollak, an economist at ZipRecruiter.
 “That shift to e-commerce, which was already happening very rapidly, is just going to accelerate.”
 So, while it may seem like the world is at a standstill, now is not the time to press the pause button on your job search.
 In fact, by putting yourself out there now, you’ll be more likely to stand out from the crowd.